 - The FCO publish continually updated travel advice by country; check the latest information before you travel.
 Travel Advice by Country

 You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCO on twitter (@fcotravel) and on Facebook.

 - Find out where the nearest British Embassy will be.
 Find an embassy

 - Don’t travel without travel insurance and make sure that the travel insurance policy you choose covers for any activities you are likely to undertake such as extreme or water sports

 - If you are travelling to Europe get a European Health Insurance Card, which entitles you to state provided health care throughout the European Economic Area and Switzerland – remember, you still need full travel insurance!
+Please note: Although the UK has now left the EU, the EHIC will be valid until the end of the transition period.
 Also remember, you can call 112 to contact the emergency services in any EU country.

 - Check with your doctor as soon as possible to find out if you need any vaccinations before you travel.

 - Make sure you’ve got correct visas for the country you are visiting and that your passport is valid.